-The proposed experiments and broader impact programs will be carried out in the lab of Dr. Zakiya Leggett in the College of Natural Resources at North Carolina State University.
+The proposed project and broader impact programs will be carried out in the lab of Dr. Zakiya Leggett in the College of Natural Resources at North Carolina State University.
+This project will allow me to transition to career independence and help broaden my skills from phenology observations and modelling [Chamberlain et al., 2020; Chamberlain et al., 2019; Ettinger et al., 2020; Furze et al., 2020] to studying ecosystem-scale processes and forest resilience.
+In addition to developing my scientic skills, I will also leverage my leadership, professional development and diversity and inclusion initiatives.
 Throughout my graduate career, I primarily focused my research on investigating the effects of climate change on the intensity and frequency of late spring freezing events and the subsequent damage on forest ecosystems but I also helped lead a citizen science program and volunteered and worked part time for The Nature Conservancy.
 This experience has taught me how to work with different sectors and to teach and mentor individuals of all backgrounds and ages.
 Over the past several years, I have gained experience not only in publishing peer reviewed manuscripts but also documents for the general public and sharpened my teaching and communication skills with high school through graduate level students and the public.
-By joining the Leggett Lab, I will be able to further develop these skills while maintaining an interface with the nonprofit sector.
+By joining the Leggett Lab, I will be able to further develop these skills while maintaining an interface with the nonprofit sector but I will also gain new research skills in soil carbon and nutrient cycling measurements.
+During my PhD, I dedicated most of my research to investigating and observing the timing of tree life-history events in addition to using large datasets and statistical models.
+I have chosen to work with Dr Leggett because I will have the opportunitiy to learn new, valuable teaching and mentoring skills---with a focus on BIPOC training---as well as expand my research and scientific toolkit to be more field based and incorporate more intensive field measurement skills.

-Career Development: By worki with Dr Leggett at North Carolina State University, I further develop my career path and work towards my goal of expanding my research skills alongside advancing diveristy and inclusion at the university level.
-I will learn meeting facilitation, BIPOC training skills, grant writing, teaching and curriculum development as well as soil measurement techniques.
-Dr Leggett’s will make it possible for me to acheive my broader impact goals while also maintaining my path towards understanding the effects of climate change on forests and our carbon sinks.
+Career Development: By working with Dr Leggett at North Carolina State University, I will further develop my career path and work towards my goal of extending my research skills alongside advancing diversity and inclusion at the university level.
+I will learn meeting facilitation, BIPOC training skills, grant writing, teaching and curriculum development as well as soil carbon and nutrient cycling measurement techniques.
+Dr Leggett’s background as an African-American female ecologist as well as her experience leading several programs to increase diversity and inclusion in ecology will make it possible for me to acheive my broader impact goals of learning techniques and strategies to increase and retain diversity in ecology while also maintaining my path towards understanding the effects of climate change on forests and our carbon sinks.
+This is a combination of skill sets that are unique to me working in the Leggett Lab group.

 Proposed Research Timeline: